Ficool

 A voice—not fully formed, not fully stable—slithered through the cracks between perception.

-"…If the watcher governs all, then control is not taken."
+"If the watcher governs everything, then control isn't taken."

 A faint pause.

-"…Even the highest eye," it murmured, "can be inverted through proximity."
+"Even the highest eye," it murmured, "can be flipped through proximity."

 Across multiple realms, beings who should have ignored such instability instead hesitated.